 - 2 large or 3 small peaches, peeled and sliced

 - Make the peach compote by placing sliced peaches in a small saucepan.
 Heat on lowest setting, covered, for 10 minutes, stirring occasionally, until peaches release juices.
 Simmer 5 more minutes uncovered until soft.

 - Preheat a griddle or nonstick skillet to 350° F.

 - In a large bowl, mix flour, flaxseed, baking powder and salt.
 Add egg, buttermilk, vanilla and butter.
 Whisk until just combined, adding more liquid if necessary to reach your desired consistency.

 - Once griddle is hot, lightly grease with butter or coconut oil.
 Pour batter by ¼ cup into circles on the griddle and cook until bubbles form on the surface and the bottom is golden.
 Flip and cook until done, about 1 more minute.
 Repeat with all of the remaining batter.

 - Top each pancake with warm peach topping and yogurt.
 Drizzle with honey or maple syrup, if desired.

 - Watch peaches carefully so that they do not stick to the pan and burn.
-If they don't ever get juicy, add 1-2 tbsp water to the pan while simmering.
+If they don't ever get juicy, add 1-2 tablespoon water to the pan while simmering.

-- If you prefer sweeter pancakes, you can add 1 tbsp sugar to the pancake batter with the dry ingredients, add 1 tbsp sugar to the peaches, and/or use vanilla or peach flavored Greek yogurt instead of plain.
+- If you prefer sweeter pancakes, you can add 1 tablespoon sugar to the pancake batter with the dry ingredients, add 1 tablespoon sugar to the peaches, and/or use vanilla or peach flavored Greek yogurt instead of plain.

 - Store leftover pancakes and peach compote separately in airtight containers in the refrigerator.